RydeTec/rcce2/ReadMe.md

 Users can help contribute to the Community Edition by submitting [ideas](https://github.com/RydeTec/rcce2/discussions/categories/ideas) and [bugs](https://github.com/RydeTec/rcce2/issues).

+Users can also help by making improvements or changes to the [default project](data) of RealmCrafter.
+This will help new users getting started and testing out RealmCrafter.
+Any [documentation](docs) of RealmCrafter is also an area that can always use improvement.

 ### Developers

 If you would like to add to the Community Edition source please feel free to clone or fork the repo.
 If you would like to push a branch and open a